DHay10/AppDev_ProjectF21/README.md

 - A student information system with database (SISD) will enable the school to track and manage all their student data, information, and progress.
 This will help a school with a huge population of students to better manage the student’s data.
 This information will be inputted by the user/school.
 The idea of this application is so the user has a fast way to acquire or update their student’s information without the need for a more complex program.
 Students’ information will be inputted by the user, and it will be saved in a CSV file (Comma Separated Values) that will later be ready to be treated by a more complex database management system.

 ## **Main Functions**

+### Dashboard View

+- This view is a global dashboard that will give access to all the other views, time/date, user info, and will be the general menu for the application.

 ### Database Interface